Code of Professional Conduct

 • Proper execution of the duties assigned to them.

-• Proper planning and organizing of work execution, within predefined deadlines.
+• Proper planning and organizing work execution, within predefined deadlines.

 • Making proper and timely decisions.